TaylorMonacelli/openunison.github.io/docs/deployauth.md

 | active_directory.con_type | `ldaps` for secure, `ldap` for plain text |
 | active_directory.srv_dns | If `true`, OpenUnison will lookup domain controllers by the domain's SRV DNS record |

-Finally, update the `orchestra-secrets-source` `Secret` with a key called `AD_BIND_PASSWORD` that contains the base64 encoded password for the service account named in `activedirectory.bind_dn`.
+The secret file used with the `ouctl` command will contain the password for your service account.
+If configuring OpenUnison manually, update the `orchestra-secrets-source` `Secret` with a key called `AD_BIND_PASSWORD` that contains the base64 encoded password for the service account named in `activedirectory.bind_dn`.

 #### RBAC Bindings